Cilinho

 Otacílio Pires de Camargo, commonly known as Cilinho (February 9, 1939 – November 28, 2019) was a Brazilian football coach, responsible for the discovery of many talents.
 He was born in Campinas.

 Career

-It was he who directed the Sao Paulo team which in the 1980s was named "Menudos do Morumbi", named after the young age of the group and the success of the Puerto Rican music group Menudo.
+It was he who directed the Sao Paulo team which in the 1980s was named "Menudos do Morumbi", after the popular 1980s Puerto Rican teen pop boy band Menudo, due to the young age of the group.

 He won the Campeonato Paulista with São Paulo in 1985 and in 1987, the Campeonato Paulista Second Division with Ponte Preta in 1969, and the Campeonato Paulista Série A2 in 1999 with América-SP.
 Cilinho has also managed clubs such as Portuguesa, Sport, XV de Jaú, Guarani and Bragantino.